Anti-cosmopolitan campaign: Background history on Jews and the Soviet Union

+Persecution of Jewish creatives and intelligentsia

 The campaign included a crusade in the state-controlled mass media to expose literary pseudonyms of Jewish writers by putting their real names in parentheses in order to reveal to the public that they were ethnic Jews.

-Thirteen Soviet Jewish poets and writers, five of them members of Jewish Anti-Fascist Committee, were executed in the Lubyanka Prison in Moscow on August 12, 1952.
+Thirteen Soviet Jewish poets and writers, five of them members of Jewish Anti-Fascist Committee, were convicted in Moscow on August 12, 1952 for espionage and treason.
+All but one of the defendants confessed to their crimes.

 Historian Benjamin Pinkus has written that the campaign was not initially antisemitic, and "that certain Jews took an active part in the anti-cosmopolitanism campaign”.
 However, Jews were disproportionately targeted in terms of the "frequency of denunciations", "intensity of attacks", and the severity of sanctions.
 He concludes "...it is no longer possible to doubt the anti-cosmopolitan campaign had acquired a totally Jewish character", and posits several reasons supporting "the view that the anti-cosmopolitan campaign became an out-and-out anti-Jewish campaign".

 Czechoslovak Minister of Information and Culture, Václav Kopecký, was known for his diatribes in which he criticized Jews for their alleged Zionism and cosmopolitanism.
 In December 1951, Kopecký claimed that "the great part of people with a Jewish origin" subscribe to "cosmopolitan thinking".
 According to Kopecký, the Communist Party of Czechoslovakia was not taking the anti-cosmopolitan campaign seriously enough.

 Legacy

-As a result of the campaign, many Soviet Jews were fired from their jobs and Jews were unofficially banned from taking certain jobs.
+Following the campaign, Jewish representation in academia decreased, likely due to discrimination.
 For example, in 1947, Jews constituted 18 per cent of Soviet scientific workers, but by 1970 this number declined to 7 per cent, which was still higher than about 3 to 4 per cent of the total Soviet population at that time they comprised.

-Anything Jewish became suppressed by the Soviet authorities.
+Jewish culture was also often censored by the Soviet government.
 For example, the Yiddish verse sung by Mikhoels was cut out from the famous lullaby sung in turns by persons of different ethnicities in the Soviet classic 1936 movie Circus, restored during destalinization.
+Popular government-sponsored Yiddish-language magazines like Der Emes and Sovetish Heymland continued to operate during this time.

-American historian Walter Laqueur noted: "When, in the 1950s under Stalin, the Jews of the Soviet Union came under severe attack and scores were executed, it was under the banner of anti-Zionism rather than anti-Semitism, which had been given a bad name by Adolf Hitler."
+American historian and political commentator Walter Ze'ev Laqueur noted: "When, in the 1950s under Stalin, the Jews of the Soviet Union came under severe attack and scores were executed, it was under the banner of anti-Zionism rather than anti-Semitism, which had been given a bad name by Adolf Hitler."